Term 4 Newsletter, 2023

-ET Australia Secondary College currently has 250 students.
+ET Australia Secondary College currently has 260 students.
 We have added extra student places again this year due to ongoing demand from parents and students who want a place at ETASC.
 We want our school to remain a small school.
 A small school model has many benefits.
 A key feature of our school is our safe and nurturing environment, and we believe keeping the school small is a factor in us achieving and maintaining our great school atmosphere.
-For 2023, we have limited vacancies for new enrolments in Year 7 and Year 11 so please recommend our college to prospective students who will most benefit from attending ETASC.
-Our academic focus on literacy and numeracy skills, our school philosophy that is designed to create a safe and nurturing environment, and our focus on fostering each student’s work ethic appears to be a successful combination.
+For 2024, we have limited vacancies for new enrolments in Years 7, 11 and 12 so please recommend our college to prospective students who will most benefit from attending ETASC.
+Our academic focus on literacy and numeracy skills, our school philosophy that is designed to create a safe and nurturing environment, and our focus on fostering each student’s work ethic appear to be a successful combination.

-Our Year 10 and Year 11 students are progressing towards the time where post-school plans and career ideas need to be formulated.
-To assist every student, we have conducted Career Pathway Plans with our Year 10 and Year 11 students and their parents/carers.
+Our Year 10 and Year 11 students are progressing towards the time when post-school plans and career ideas need to be formulated.
+To assist every student, we are conducting Career Pathway Plans with our Year 10 and Year 11 students and their parents/carers.
 The individualised Pathway Plans create detailed career plans with specific employment and further study plans set for each student.
 This ensures that the positive momentum achieved by students this year continues next year and onto further studies, to work and/or vocational training.

-Our first-ever Year 12 students are commencing their HSC exams on the 12th of October.
-We wished them all the best for their futures at their fantastic Year 12 Graduation on the 23rd of September.
-They are a wonderful group of young people and they have set a high standard for behaviour and academic progress for all our students to aspire to achieve.
+Our Year 12 students are commencing their HSC exams on the 11th of October.
+We wished them all the best for their futures at their fantastic Year 12 Graduation on the 15th of September.
+They are a wonderful group of young people and they have maintained a high standard for behaviour and academic progress for all our students to aspire to achieve.

 I hope that every student enrolled at ETASC fully utilises the opportunities available to them in our school and in the education pathways that are presented.